 Uz -> Taj: Taxi from Fergana to the crossing takes about an hour.
 Once out, you can get a marshrutka to Konibodom bus station.
 From there, you can negotiate a taxi or minibus to Khujand, 1 hour.
 Updates in this post.

 On the road to Samarkand.
 This crossing has been closed for some time.
-For people who write to me to double-check, sorry, I am sure it is still closed.
+For people who write to me to double-check, yes, I am sure it is still closed.
 There is no quick way to do Samarkand – Dushanbe.
 Quickest is if you go south via Denau-Tursunzade.
 Count on 9-12h with shared taxis.

 Denau – Tursanzade